Animal With Best Hearing Sense

 5. Certain Insects: High-Frequency Hearing

 Many insects possess hearing organs sensitive to high frequencies far beyond human perception.
-Moths, for instance, can detect the ultrasonic calls of bats, allowing them to evade predation.
+Now, moths, for instance, can detect the ultrasonic calls of bats, allowing them to evade predation.
 Their hearing is crucial for their survival, triggering evasive maneuvers when they detect the approach of a hunting bat.
 Certain crickets and grasshoppers also possess sensitive hearing, aiding in mate location and predator avoidance.

 The Mechanisms Behind Exceptional Hearing